 MATLAB provides two functions that read lines from files

-and store them in string vectors:
+and store them as character vectors:

-fgets function copies the newline character
+fgets function copies the line along with the

-to the output string, but
+newline character to the output, but

 The following example uses